-What should I do if I have a car accident in Tennessee or elsewhere?
+What should I do if I have an automobile accident in Tennessee or elsewhere?

 Call the police if you collide with a parked or unattended vehicle, a tree, or other property and cause significant damage.
 You will need a police-filed accident report to make an insurance claim.
 If the damage is small, try to locate the property owner and report the accident.
 If the owner of the damaged property can’t be found, leave a note with your name, address, and phone number.
 You can leave this information on a damaged car or at a house where the damage occurred.
 If you have questions, contact our auto accident lawyers in Tennessee.
 We can help.